SAP-samples/teched2023-DA260/exercises/ex1/README.md

    ![ex_01_16_0](images/ex_01_16_0.png)

-   Change the default name being displayed by defining the business name as *Inbound Repflow* which will automatically set technical name as *Inbound_RepFlow*.
+   Change the default name being displayed by defining the business name as *Inbound RepFlow* which will automatically set technical name as *Inbound_RepFlow*.
 At the moment, replication flows will always have the same name for business as well as technical name, which cannot be changed.

    ![ex_01_16](images/ex_01_16.png)